The depth of flavor in a good bowl of soup—or serving of stew—takes you to a place of comfort.

 Italian Wedding Soup got its name from the flavor “marriage” of the greens and meats in this soup.
 Orzo pasta, spinach, mini meatballs, and chicken broth make a heart-warming combination.

-If you opt for the soup and salad bar, you get unlimited refills — yum!
+If you opt for the soup and salad bar, you get unlimited refills—an easy yes.